pytorch/audio/README.md

 The build process builds libsox and some codecs that torchaudio need to link to.
 This is achieved by setting the environment variable `BUILD_SOX=1`.
 The build process will fetch and build libmad, lame, flac, vorbis, opus, and libsox before building extension.
 This process requires `cmake` and `pkg-config`.
+The build process also builds the RNN transducer loss.
+This functionality can be disabled by setting the environment variable `BUILD_RNNT=0`.

 ```bash
 # Linux